jimdragongod/mediasoup-client-pysdk/README.md

     Besides the default built-in signaler, which is used to communicate with mediasoup-demo/server, you can provide your own MediasoupSignalerInterface implementation to meet your requirement.
 - **listener customizable**: currently, you can customize 2 request listeners and 5 notification listeners

 ## About Code Style
   You can see many Camel-Case-Style naming in my Python code, e.g. "getRouterRtpCapabilities", not "get_router_rtp_capabilities".
   The reason is not only that I began my career as a Java developer since 2008, but also that I hope this SDK can be applied by those developers who use Python as a no-major language, and developers who have learned mediasoup by its demo app & server.
-  Maybe sometime in the future, I'll change this naming to follow Python’s PEP8 rules.
+  Maybe sometime in the future, I'll change this naming style to follow Python’s PEP8 rules.

 ## LICENSE
 MIT

 ## Thanks
-special thanks to pymediasoup, mediasoup, and aiortc projects
+special thanks to [pymediasoup](https://github.com/skymaze/pymediasoup), [mediasoup](https://mediasoup.org/), and [aiortc](https://github.com/aiortc/aiortc) projects, they lay a solid foundation for the birth of smcdk.